 So if your email is firstname.lastname@example.org, your bot’s email can be email@example.com.
 All emails to this account will show up in the main firstname.lastname@example.org inbox, and that’s good because it simplifies Step 8!

-Step 12: Open Streamlabs OBS, and click the arrow on the right side of the interface to expand Chat.
+Open Streamlabs, and click the arrow on the right side of the interface to expand Chat.
 Type /mod Your Streamlabs Bot to make them a moderator.

 What to Name Your Streamlabs Bot